 Edge Hill University manages and maintains nearly 2,500 single study bedrooms in halls of residence which are divided into seven areas on campus.

 Voted best student accommodation in the UK (National Student Housing Awards 2019) and a finalist for best university halls (National Student Housing Awards 2018), our range of accommodation offers a secure and supportive living environment on the safest campus in the North West (Complete University Guide 2017).

-Follow the links below to view our guides to each distinct area of halls of residence and discover the choice of living environments available to suit a range of budgets.
+Our Compare our Halls of Residence page provides a guide to each distinct area of halls of residence on campus so you can discover the choice of living environments available to suit a range of budgets.

 There are thirteen fully-adapted rooms on campus, however demand may exceed the number of rooms available.

 If you wish to discuss your requirements for an adapted room, or if you have any care support needs owing to a physical or sensory impairment, you should contact our Inclusion Team on 01695 657568 to discuss your specific requirements in confidence.
 Early contact with the Inclusion Team is recommended.